Mechatronics-SDSU/software-workflow-intro/src/guides/styling_guide.md

     1. Comment your code if your docstring is not sufficient to explain what you are doing for one line or a group of lines.
 Python has some complicated one-liners that abstract code to C/C++ functions.
 It's recommended to comment such one-liners on the line before to explain what the abstracted code is doing.
     2. Comment to answer the question *why* you're doing something with your code, rather than *what* your code is doing.
     3. Do not comment every line of code you write.
 I don't care what your professors told you.
 Commenting every line of code is almost worse than not commenting at all.
     4. Generally avoid in-line comments.
-The best use for in-line comments are one to 5 word brief explanations for why a particular line in a function is doing something.
+The best use for in-line comments are one to five word brief explanations for why a particular line in a function is doing something.
     5. The 80 character limit applies to comments too!
 You should use code blocks with triple single quotes `'''Multiline Block Comment Here'''` to comment longer strings rather than going over the 80 character limit.

 * Function Annotation: